Isahara86/angular-docker-ci/README.md

  This small difference could cause a bug difference - your last week's build IS NOT EQUAL today's build even if your code hasn't changed.

  "4."
 Encapsulate all my build stage to prevent DevOps break code building.
   I don't wont to expose all build and test details to DevOps.
-It's much easier to be independent from server environment when I need to change node.js version of some other stuff.
+It's much easier to be independent from server environment when I need to change node.js version or some other stuff.

 So we have a lot of questions let's try to find the way to solve them step by step.